zanuka/nav-commander/navpi/zram-swap.md

     -/+ buffers/cache:   760M      163M
     Swap:       99M       29M       70M

-**pro tip** - Install htop, a nice option for monitoring interactively.
+**Pro Tip:** Install htop, a nice option for monitoring interactively.
 It's a nice way to filter on running processes, like 'nav'.
 It combines the functionality of top and iotop into a single screen.
+It's not a necessity, you can always just use `free -h`.

     sudo apt-get install htop
     htop